 Here are seven tips to help you cope with your challenging silent migraine headache attacks:

 1. Keep a migraine diary.
 Keep track of your symptoms.
 When they start and when they end.
-Use our symptom tracker to help with this.
+Download this symptom tracker to help with this.
 Keep a list of your food and drinks, changes in your sleeping routine or stress levels, and any other things that might be a potential trigger.

 3. See your doctor.
 Take your diary with you so your doctor has more detailed information about you and what might be going on.
 S/he will be the one to diagnose silent migraine for you.
 In most cases they will test to rule out more serious medical problems, like a stroke or brain tumor.